JackSzwergold/Writing/memories/Learning How to Ride a Bike.md

 Instead of riding fast I pedalled a bit and coasted towards them.
 My dad came closer and gently grabbed the bike.
 The look on his face—and my mother’s—was happy and concerned.
 “Now you can ride a bike!” my dad said with a smile on his face as he puffed a bit harder than usual from running.
 My mom ran over and said, “Hey!
 Look at me!” which I did and then she grabbed my head and kissed me on the forehead.

+In the distance I could see my sister slowly walking towards us.
+She wasn’t happy and had a scowl on her face.
+She neither complimented me or insulted me.
+She just stood their glowering.

+“Come!
+Let’s go back and get the blanket and go home!” my dad said.

 ***